 South African rand flat ahead of key economic data

-JOHANNESBURG, Feb 9 (Reuters) - The South African rand was flat on Wednesday, as investors maintained a cautious stance ahead of economic data releases including a local business confidence index expected later in the day and a presidential address to the parliament this week.
+JOHANNESBURG, Feb 9 (Reuters) - The South African rand was flat on Wednesday as investors maintained a cautious stance ahead of economic data releases and a presidential address to the parliament this week, while stocks rose.

-The South African Chamber of Commerce and Industry is due to release business confidence figures ZABCI=ECI for December and January around 0930 GMT.
-Last year, power cuts by state utility Eskom, a longstanding problem, and riots in July rattled investor confidence in the country.

-December manufacturing ZAMAN=ECI and mining ZAMNG=ECI figures will be released on Thursday, and President Cyril Ramaphosa is expected to give his annual State of the Nation Address (SONA) in which he typically announces reforms.
+South Africa's December manufacturing ZAMAN=ECI and mining ZAMNG=ECI figures will be released on Thursday, and President Cyril Ramaphosa is expected to give his annual State of the Nation Address (SONA), in which he typically announces reforms.

 Analysts said the rand was likely to drift around its current levels before the SONA speech, as well as U.S. inflation data on Thursday that could influence the pace of Federal Reserve policy tightening, since both were seen as "risk events".